Fernando Tambroni

 Despite having started his political career as a reformist and supporter of centre-left economic policies, while in government he became a right-wing, conservative politician, implementing law and order policies.
-Moreover, as Interior Minister, he was accused of having created his own secret police, to produce dossiers on his political opponents.
+Moreover, he was accused as Interior Minister of having created his own secret police to produce dossiers on his political opponents.
 His role as Prime Minister is best remembered for the riots which resulted from the possibility that he might look to the neo-fascist Italian Social Movement for support against the parliamentary left.

 Early life

-Tambroni was born in Ascoli Piceno, Marche, in 1901.
+Tambroni was born in Ascoli Piceno, Marche, Kingdom of Italy, in 1901.
 His father, Arturo Tambroni, was the director of a youth re-educational institute, while her mother Amalia Laurenti was a housewife.
 After attending the classical lyceum, he studied law at the University of Macerata, where he graduated few years later.
-In those years he became a member of the Italian People's Party (PPI), the Christian democratic party led by Don Luigi Sturzo, of which he was appointed provincial secretary for Macerata.
-He served also as vice president of the Catholic Federation of University Students (FUCI), under the presidency of Giuseppe Spataro.
+In those years he became a member of the Italian People's Party (PPI), the Christian-democratic party led by Don Luigi Sturzo, of which he was appointed provincial secretary for Macerata.
+He served also as vice president of the Italian Catholic Federation of University Students (FUCI), under the presidency of Giuseppe Spataro.

 Fascist regime

-In November 1926, after the dissolution of the PPI imposed by the fascist regime, Tambroni published an article on the Corriere Adriatico, in which he declared that he had "abjured [his] previous political ideals" and that he had become uninterested in any activity contrary to the fascist regime.
+In November 1926, after the dissolution of the PPI imposed by the Fascist regime in Italy, Tambroni published an article on the Corriere Adriatico, in which he declared that he had "abjured [his] previous political ideals" and that he had become uninterested in any activity contrary to the fascist regime.
 He described Benito Mussolini as "the man designated by the providence of God".
 After a few years, in 1932, he joined the National Fascist Party (PNF).
 Once the regime had fallen, he declared that he had not written the article willingly but had been forced to do so by PNF bosses' threats.

 Tambroni entered the legal profession in 1923.
 He started out in the law firm of Augusto Giardini.
 During the 1920s, he became a rather well-known and appreciated criminal defense lawyer.
 In 1927, he welcomed his sister Rina, the second female lawyer in Ancona, as a colleague in the firm.
 After the war, Rina would take over the running of the firm.
 During these years, Tambroni married Mafalda Giacopelli.
 Two daughters were born to the couple: Maria Grazia and Gabriella.

 The Second World War found Tambroni serving in the Voluntary Militia for National Security (MVSN), commonly known as the Blackshirts, the paramilitary wing of the PNF.
 His squad was an anti-aircraft battery in the Ancona area.
 Once the Duce had been overthrown in July 1943, Tambroni left the PNF and did not follow Mussolini in the Italian Social Republic, returning instead to more moderate political activity and contributing in December 1943 to the foundation of Christian Democracy (DC), the new centrist and Catholic party led by Alcide De Gasperi.
-Soon Tambroni became one of the main DC figures in the Marche region.
+Tambroni soon became one of the main DC figures in the Marche region.